JoinDataCops/react-prerender-datacops/README.md

 - Complex SSR/ISR/RSC concepts

 **This solution:**
-- Add edge prerendering (30 minutes)
+- Add edge prerendering (10-30 minutes depends on your content volume)
 - Any hosting ($0)
 - Zero new concepts